Consensys/quorum/docs/quorum.js/API.md

     - `privateFrom`: `String`  - When sending a private transaction, the sending party's base64-encoded public key to use.
 If not present *and* passing `privateFor`, the default key as configured in the `TransactionManager` is used
     - `privateFor`: `List<String>`  - When sending a private transaction, an array of the recipients' base64-encoded public keys
     - `isPrivate`: `boolean` - Is the transaction private
+1. `Function` - (optional) If you pass a callback the HTTP request is made asynchronous.

 ##### Returns
 A promise that resolves to the transaction receipt if the transaction was sent successfully, else rejects with an error.

 #### sendRawTransactionViaSendAPI

 ```js
 txnMngr.sendRawTransactionViaSendAPI(txnParams);
 ```

+!!! info
+    `sendRawTransaction` should be used where possible.  `sendRawTransactionViaSendAPI` is necessary when using Constellation but requires providing the `ipcPath` in `enclaveOptions`.

 Calls `Q2T` `/send` to encrypt txn data and send to all participant Privacy Manager nodes, replaces `data` field in `txnParams` with response (i.e. encrypted-payload hash), signs the transaction with the `from` account defined in `txnParams`, marks the transaction as private, submits the signed transaction to the blockchain with `eth_sendRawTransaction`.

 ##### Parameters
 1. `txnParams` - The transaction to sign and send
     - `gasPrice`: `Number` - Must always be 0 in Quorum networks